 MPAs and resilient human-ocean systems.
 A new report co-authored by RA members Anne Soloman and Natalie Ban, synthesizes principles from peer-reviewed literature on the design of MPAs to meet ecological, governance, and social goals, and to advance knowledge integration in the design and management of Marine Protected Areas (MPAs).
 Marine Protected Area Network Design Features That Support Resilient Human-Ocean Systems (Burt et al. 2015) includes a discussion of how the design principles apply to the Pacific region of British Columbia, Canada.

+Achieving ecological restoration by working with local people: a Chinese scholar seeks win-win paths (Zheng & Wang 2014).
 The Science and Practice of Ecology & Society Award is given annually to the individual or organization that is the most effective in bringing transdisciplinary science of the interactions of ecology and society into practice.
-Nominations for this year's award are due by July 1, 2014.
-Visit E&S to learn more about the annual award and to read the articles written about past recipients.
+(Collected papers)

 Join the RA's researcher database, submit your own profile, and search the database to find others working in your field.

 Resilience Assessment Community of Practice.
 Browse online resources, view and download a workbook for practitioners, join our community of practice and contribute to an open database of resilience assessment projects.

 Announcements.
 Browse recent announcements of job postings, conferences, and research opportunities.